astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Very naïve determination of person last name.
+Very na?ve determination of person last name.
 In our software consulting and tutoring practice, new clients tend to given their first and last name only when signing up --- about 99.9% of the time.